harrycresswell/harry/content/articles/accessibility-checking-your-writing-on-mac-os.md

 Your macOS machine will read any document out loud to you.
 Did you know that?
 Until only a few weeks ago, I honestly had no idea about most of the accessibility features Mac ships with.

 I found myself watching [Molly Burke](https://www.youtube.com/watch?v=TiP7aantnvE&t=248s), a partially sighted Youtuber, explain how she uses her laptop on a daily basis.
-Molly, like many, depends on a screen reader and accessibility features to do the things like surf the internet.
-Something many of us take for granted.
+Molly, like many, depends on a screen reader and accessibility features to do simple things that most of us take for granted, like surfing the internet.

-Not long after that I heard Amruta Ranade mention a macOS tool called ”text to speech”, in her video on [The four-drafts](https://dev.to/amrutaranade/how-to-write-a-blog-post-the-four-drafts-method-1k7b) method.
+Not long after that I heard Amruta Ranade mention a macOS tool called ”text to speech” in her video on [The four-drafts](https://dev.to/amrutaranade/how-to-write-a-blog-post-the-four-drafts-method-1k7b) method.
 In short, Amruta uses Text to Speech to listen for any awkward phrasing or weird sentence structure in her writing.

 This totally blew my mind.
 Why wasn’t I doing this?
 After giving it some thought, I had one of those real ”ahah” moments.